w3f/polkadot-wiki/docs/learn/learn-nominator.md

 before the rewards are split among the nominators.
 As a nominator, you may think that the lowest commission is best.
 However, this is not always true.
 Validators must be able to run at break-even in order to sustainably continue operation.
 Independent validators that rely on the commission to cover their server costs help to keep the network decentralized.
-Some validators, such as Binance or Kraken, keep 100% of the commission to payout their staking service clients and therefore do not provide any rewards to external nominators.
+Some validators, operated by central exchanges etc., keep 100% of the commission to payout their staking service clients and therefore do not provide any rewards to external nominators.
 Commission is just one piece of the puzzle that you should consider when picking validators to nominate.

 ![Staking Returns](../assets/staking/polkadotjs_nominators_target.png)